lfph/foundation/webinar-guidelines.md

 LFPH does not provide a copy of the webinar recording for individual company use, but the recording will be available on YouTube and the LFPH website.

 Please note: We are unable to share the list of leads or include any promotions with the intention of driving leads due to the Linux Foundation's privacy policy.

+## For LFPH Staff - Important Tips, Tricks, & To-Dos

+* When adding the webinar to wordpress, you need to convert the link to a shortlink (such as bit.ly).
+The link that you get via Zoom email does not work with our plugin and will lead to an error.
+* After the webinar is complete, upload the video to YouTube and add the link to Wordpress so it will appear on our website.
+We try to get this done within 24 hours of the event end.
+* Please also add the video to socialbee as a recurring content piece so that it gets re-circulated over time.